 Does Lucas Transmission Fix work?

-It is better to get a transmission shop to find the root of the problem before deciding to try an additive.
+Getting a transmission shop to find the root of the problem is better than trying an additive.

 Should I use Lucas Transmission Fix?

 If you have just started noticing your transmission slipping, banging into gear, hard shifting, or seal leaks, don’t add Lucas.
 First, check the transmission oil level.

 If the transmission fluid level is low, you may experience transmission issues, such as transmission slipping, hesitation, shuddering, banging into gear, and more.
 It doesn’t mean you need a new transmission.
 You would be better off topping the transmission once in a while than adding additives to your transmission.
 Perform a transmission fluid and filter change.
 A clogged transmission fluid filter can cause all the problems mentioned above.
 To eliminate that possibility first.